 The fees are based on factors such as the prominence of the chosen motif, the extent of technical and personnel requirements and the purpose for which the film is to be used.
 Information about the possible charges can be obtained on request, but a final statement concerning the fee can only be issued after the application form has been received.

-Prior approval is required for the taking of aerial photos of Bavarian Palace Department property.
-The use of remote-controlled drones, multicopters or similar for filming or photography is only permitted in a few exceptional cases and only under certain conditions, as it involves an increased risk to persons and things and a possible infringement of rights (personal rights etc.) as well as having a detrimental effect on the cultural and natural monument in question.
-Approval will also only be granted if the use is compatible with the local protected area regulations.
+Prior approval is required for the taking of aerial photos of Bavarian Palace Administration property.
+This also applies when remote-controlled drones, multicopters or similar are used for filming or photography.
+Only in a few exceptional cases and only under certain conditions is photography with such flying apparatuses permitted.
+Their use involves an increased risk to persons and the listed property administered by the Bavarian Palace Administration and a possible infringement of rights, and has a detrimental effect on the cultural and natural monument in question.
+Approval will also only be granted if the use is compatible with the local protected area regulations and compliance with the public law provisions otherwise applicable.

 | top |